frontenddogma/web-development-glossary/manuscript/s.md

 Star hack
 : A once-popular CSS hack allowing to apply declarations only to Internet Explorer 7 and below.
 The hack consisted of adding an asterisk (`*`) right in front of the property of a declaration so as to apply it in IE, while a declaration using the same—but “unprefixed”—property held for other browsers.
 The star hack is one of a class of similar hacks for Internet Explorer, as other characters, like an underscore (`_`), would have the same effect and would be used as well (underscore hack). ℹ︎&nbsp;[browserhacks.com/#ie](http://browserhacks.com/#ie)

+Start of Authority
+: A type of resource record in the Domain Name System (DNS) containing administrative information about the zone, especially regarding zone transfers.
+The SOA record format is specified in RFC&nbsp;1035.&nbsp;[†](#w-start-of-authority)

 Start page
 : → Home page